MelkhiorVintageComputing/SBusFPGA/README.md

 Directory 'sbus-to-ztex'

-The board is a SBus-compliant (I hope...) board, designed to receive a ZTex USB-FPGA Module 2.13 as a daughterboard.
+The board is a SBus-compliant (I hope...) board, designed to receive a [ZTex USB-FPGA Module 2.13](https://www.ztex.de/usb-fpga-2/usb-fpga-2.13.e.html) as a daughterboard.
 The ZTex module contains the actual FPGA (Artix-7), some RAM, programming hardware, etc. The SBus board contains level-shifters ICs to interface between the SBus signals and the FPGA, some Leds, a JTAG header, and a micro-sd card slot.

+This was designed with Kicad 5.0.

 ## The gateware